Porto and Vila Nova de Gaia: A Tale of Two Cities

 Main tourist attractions:

 Porto Cathedral was renovated in a Baroque style.
+A must-see landmark offering a glimpse into its rich architectural heritage.

 The Clérigos Tower and the Misericórdia Church were designed by Nicolau Nassoni, famous for his Baroque and Rococo style art.